RandomStudio/tether/README.md

 The separation of the `brain` (custom Agent for this installation) and the `videoPlayer` (presumably a generic remote-control video player Agent) has some advantages:

-- The videoPlayer Agent could be reusable in other projects
+- The "videoPlayer" and "presenceDetector" Agents could be reusable in other projects
 - Multiple video player agents could run for multiple screens; the brain could stay on one of these Pi's or even its own dedicated "server"
 - The MQTT Broker and the Brain could run on a single, dedicated "server" Pi
 - Everything is networked so cable run distances and alternative placements are no longer problematic
 - The individual Agents could be tested and/or simulated independently by replicating the messages the send or receive - no need to run the whole system with all its hardware

-## A more complex example
+#### A more complex example

 This example features 11 Agents, running on 7 or more independent hosts/devices.
 Input is via multiple LIDAR sensors but some remote control also comes in via an iPad interface of some kind (could be a web page).
-Output includes screen graphics, a scent diffuser, audio and some light animations.
+Output includes screen graphics, a scent diffuser controlled by a relay switch, audio and some light animations.

 What your system diagram looks like:
 ![System View](./docs/complex-system.png)

 > There are multiple protocols and transports.
 Communication needs to happen between some parts and not others, and these may be on different hosts.
 Some data needs to pass through multiple stages before becoming useful.
 How should these parts find each other?
 What protocols should they use?
+How will you troubleshoot network problems or mistakes in configuration?

 What it looks like from the point of view of the Tether system:
 ![Tether View](./docs/complex-tether.png)